grand-stack/fullstack-graphql-workshop/2_GRANDstack/README.md

 * Be sure to specify the `NEO4J_URI`, `NEO4J_USER`, and `NEO4J_PASSWORD` environment variables in the Netlify console to connect to your Neo4j Sandbox instance
 * Deploy your application!

-Alternatively, try the "Deploy to Netlify" button from the [GRANDstack Starter Project repository.](https://github.com/grand-stack/grand-stack-starter)
+Alternatively, try the "Deploy to Netlify" or "Deploy to Vercel" buttons from the [GRANDstack Starter Project repository.](https://github.com/grand-stack/grand-stack-starter)

+BONUS - Deploy the application using DigitalOcean App Platform.